HOBBY BOX VS RETAIL BOX BASEBALL CARDS

 When it comes to the actual selection of cards inside each box, hobby boxes utilize a curated checklist of only the most popular and in-demand current year rookies, stars, and parallels to insert into packs.
 The focus is on providing cards collectors want the most.
 Retail boxes on the other hand contain a much broader assortment of base cards, prospects, and veterans from across the entire set to try and appeal to casual fans.
 They lack exclusivity and special parallel print runs only included in hobby products.

-Read also: WEBSITE TO LOOK UP VALUE OF BASEBALL CARDS
+Read also: INTERNATIONAL LEAGUE BASEBALL CARDS

 Customer service and quality assurance are also generally better controlled with hobby boxes since the manufacturers work closely with licensed MLBPA distributors who have more oversight.
 With retail boxes, issues sometimes arise from excessive repackaging or quality control not being as carefully maintained during the mass production process and wide third party distribution.
 Dedicated online retailers for hobby boxes have also been known to disappoint customers at times too with logistical or packing errors.